annavigolo98/NLP_projects/README.md

 This is a personal learning repo.

 The purpose of this repo is to:
-- Revisit and apply lessons from the course
+- Revisit exercises in a personal way, for learning purposes.
-- Refactor and extend code using object-oriented programming (OOP) principles
+- Refactor code using object-oriented programming (OOP) principles
 - Train and evaluate transformer models on various NLP tasks